 Want more stuff like this?
-Join our elite author community and get smarter about writing & publishing.
-Plus, meet other writers who are on the same journey, learn from their experiences, and share your own!
+Get more info about my super-simple publishing system and get smarter about writing & publishing.
+You’ll also be invited to join our community where you can meet other publishing authors, learn from their experiences, and share your own!